uwmadisoncals/cals-main-plugins/siteorigin-panels/readme.txt

 We've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 2.6.9 - 7 June 2018 =
+* Changed dashboard feed URL to use cloudfront for caching.

+= 2.6.8 - 5 June 2018 =
+* Remove learn dialogs.
+* Added SiteOrigin news dashboard widget

+= 2.6.7 - 7 May 2018 =
+* Prevent debug notice when background fallback image hasn't been set.

+= 2.6.6 - 25 April 2018 =
+* Only filter WooCommerce content when on the shop page.
+* Fix Background fallback URL notices.

+= 2.6.5 - 23 April 2018 =
+* Don't use `mime_content_type` for external layouts if it's not available.
+Just check file extensions.
+* Get correct ID for WooCommerce shop page to allow PB to render correctly.
+* Added image fallback url field for background images in row, cell and widget styles.
+* Temporarily remove Jetpack widgets requiring scripts for admin form, until we can reliably enqueue their scripts.
+* Remove loading indicator and display message when loading widget and style forms fail.
+* Allow setting margins around specific widgets.

 = 2.6.4 - 4 April 2018 =
 * Only call widget `enqueue_admin_scripts` function for WP core JS widgets.